ARandomBoiIsMe/arandomboiisme.github.io/content/blog/playing-videos-in-the-terminal.md

 I'm sure this caused some headaches.

 In any case, I was well aware of the inefficient approaches depicted in those statements.
-Since I had a working video player, there was no need to keep them in there.
+Since I had succeeded in creating a working video player, there was no need to keep them in there.
 So my next optimization was streaming the generated frames directly into the program for immediate use.

 ### We don't need the folder